Dance title Katsuo Uri

 History

-The actor Bandô Mitsugorô III performed in March 1813 at the Nakamuraza a 12-role hengemono, which was titled "Shiki no Nagame Yosete Mitsudaiji".
+The actor Bandô Mitsugorô III performed in the 3rd lunar month of 1813 at the Nakamuraza a 12-role hengemono, which was entitled "Shiki no Nagame Yosete Mitsudaiji".
 One of these 12 roles, a bonito seller, survived and became the dance "Katsuo Uri".
 The original version was Tomimoto-based. it is now staged with a Tokiwazu ensemble.

 Key words Shosagoto